Damilola-ops/Damilola-ops.github.io/content/Articles/diff_attention.md

       return 0.8 - 0.6 * math.exp(-0.3 * depth)
 ```
-where L, the layer index (index of the decoder layer the attention module resides in) is the **depth** argument.
+where L or **depth** is the layer index (index of the decoder layer the attention module resides in).

-then finally:
+finally:
 ```
 self.lambda_init = lambda_init_fn(args.depth)
 ```